1868 – Standard uniform approved for US postal carriers.

 1968 – US President Lyndon B. Johnson orders a halt to all bombing of North Vietnam.

-1972 – NC native Gaylord Perry wins AL Cy Young award.
+1972 – Gaylord Perry wins AL Cy Young Award.

 2002 – A federal grand jury in Houston, Texas formally indicted former Enron Corp. chief financial officer Andrew Fastow on 78 counts of wire fraud, money laundering, conspiracy and obstruction of justice related to the collapse of his ex-employer.